Metabolic Syndrome Screening

 A tobacco treatment specialist from Sadler Health Center and certified through the Mayo Clinic provides the latest techniques and resources available for assisting those who want to quit tobacco and helps individuals develop a unique quit plan, coping techniques, and stress management skills.
 Sadler’s quit rate at Quit Day (session #4) is typically 100 percent.
 Also, the national average of those quitting tobacco six months from their quit date is 22 percent; Sadler’s quit rate at six months is 48-50 percent.

-Dickinson College, in partnership with local wellness professionals, is making the Diabetes Self-Management Program available to you as a health benefit.
+The Value Based Insurance Design (VBID) program provides extra savings for specific medical services and prescription drugs for HealthAmerica members with asthma, coronary artery disease (CAD), chronic osbstructive pulmonary disease (COPD), diabetes, or heart failure.
 To be eligible for participation in the program, employees, their spouse/domestic partner and dependent(s) must be an active participant in the college's medical insurance offered through HealthAmerica/HealthAssurance.

 Health Risk Assessment (HRA) & Health America